vuejs/v2.vuejs.org/src/guide/forms.md

 ### `.trim`

-If you want user input to be trimmed automatically, you can add the `trim` modifier to youre `v-model` managed inputs:
+If you want user input to be trimmed automatically, you can add the `trim` modifier to your `v-model` managed inputs:

 ```html
 <input v-model.trim="msg">